smathermather/postgis-tutorial-data/02_load_data_qgis.md

 Background:
 	* We will be loading data from a zipped shapefile, a specialized geographic format that is a formal and defacto data standard, and quite common.
-The dataset itself is ????.
+The dataset itself is a dataset of global drainage basins.
 	* In this exercise, we will be using PostGIS as storage medium for the data and view those data using QGIS, a desktop GIS platform.

 Let's load some data: